-A funeral home’s professional services fee covers the basic services required for arranging, planning and carrying out the desired funeral and the overhead costs associated with those services.
+A funeral home’s professional services fee covers the basic services required for arranging, planning and carrying out the funeral and the overhead costs associated with those services.
 The amount of the professional services fee will usually vary according to the type of funeral service sought (i.e. single service, dual service, graveside service, no service / no attendance) as different services require more labour and planning than others.

 To learn more about the different types of funeral services available, see our Guide to Planning a Funeral Service.

-Additional services are services that are not strictly necessary to carry out the funeral but are (common) services that can be offered by the funeral home.
+Additional services are services that are not strictly necessary to carry out the funeral but are (common) services that can be offered by funeral directors.
 The following are common additional services.
 (Please note that some of these costs may be included by the funeral director in their professional services fee.)